 AI Reliance Study

-To help students use AI without losing their own skills.
+To assist students in utilizing AI without sacrificing their own abilities..

 Goal